Arjun-9696/Dish-polling-app/README.md

 ### You can clone this app and run npm i to install all the dependencies, then start the app by running the command npm start.
 It will open on localhost:3000

+####  If you find anything that needs to be added, please open issues on GitHub and I'll fix them.

 ## Overview of Dish-polling-app
 ### Sign-Up page
 <p align="left"><img height="380" width="850" src="https://github.com/Arjun-9696/Dish-polling-app/blob/main/Images/SignUp.png"></p>